data2intelligence/collapsible_tree/README.md

     * The "id" should be a unique id for each celltype.
     * Unique id is also used to match the path to icon image for each node.
 2. The "label" is the text displayed on the webpage, allowing for duplicates.
-3. Next column should be normalized expression level of a gene.
-Here we use "CD8A" as an example, normalized by TPM.
+3. Next column(s) should be gene expression level.
+Here we use "CD8A" gene as an example.
+You could have as many columns as you want here.
 4. The last column is the number of cells in certain cell type.
     * Expression values and size of celltype are required for leaf nodes, while we provide a recursive function to calculate the weighted average expression level for root node and all internal nodes.